a-parris21/ap21-ssg/README.md

 ## New feature

 -   Added the new feature in the SSG to deal with the .md file type and convert them to .html file type.
+-   To use this feature use this command **node main.js -i "./files/lab2.md"**.